Varg Vikernes: Arson of churches

 On 6 June 1992, the Fantoft Stave Church, dating from the 12th century and considered architecturally significant, was burned to the ground by arson.
 The cover of Burzum's EP Aske ("ashes") is a photograph of the destroyed church.
 By January 1993, arson attacks had occurred on at least seven other major stave churches, including one on Christmas Eve of 1992.
 Vikernes was found guilty of several of these cases: the arson and attempted arson of Åsane Church and Storetveit Church in Bergen, the arson of Skjold Church in Vindafjord, and the arson of Holmenkollen Chapel in Oslo.
 He was also charged with the arson of Fantoft Stave Church, although the jurors found him not guilty.
 The judges called this an error but did not overthrow the whole case.

 At the time, media outlets reported that Vikernes was associated with theistic Satanism.
 In later interviews Vikernes, while not accepting responsibility for the arsons, said that they were not Satanic, but instead "revenge" for the Christian desecration of Viking graves and temples.
 According to Vikernes, the arsons were on the anniversary of the Lindisfarne Viking raid.
 Vikernes claimed that all the burnings, except for the one at Stavanger, were done by one person.
+His arsons inspired similar attacks on churches in other countries over many years.